๐Ÿ’ง The Importance of Drinking Water: Boosting Organ Function and Immunity

 1. Regulates Body Temperature

-Water helps maintain a stable internal temperature through sweating and respiration.
-Without proper hydration, your body struggles to cool down, increasing the risk of heatstroke and fatigue.
+Water helps stabilize internal temperature through sweating and respiration.
+Insufficient hydration hinders the bodyโ€™s ability to cool down, increasing risks of heatstroke, muscle fatigue, and exhaustion.

 2. Enhances Immune Function